-The Bay of Islands with its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, sweeping stretches of golden sandy beaches, and clear waters is a world-renowned cruising destination.
+The Bay of Islands with its sheltered waters, temperate climate, historic towns, sleepy bays, protected inlets, golden sandy beaches, and clear waters is a world-renowned cruising destination.

 Sailing is easy with short distances between bays and islands.
 For those that love nature, beaches and water activities, it’s paradise.